-In HTML view, instead of formatted text, Kupu displays the HTML code for that text in the editing window.
-You can edit the code as simple text there, and the other options on the toolbar will not be available for use.
+In HTML view, instead of formatted text, the editing window displays HTML code that has been generated by Kupu.
+You can edit the code directly there; the other options on the toolbar will not be visible.
 The icon for HTML view will return you to the formatted version of your text, where you can continue using Kupu's text editing functions.